 - Crying out from pain and/or anxiety

-A forelimb and hindlimb harness will be necessary in order to move your dog around during the advanced stages of degenerative myelopathy.
-Pet owners can purchase a quadriplegic cart which will allow your dog to still experience the outdoors.
+A forelimb and hindlimb harness will be necessary to move your dog around during the advanced stages of DM.
+You can also purchase a quadriplegic cart that will allow your dog to still experience the outdoors.

-It is also imperative that dog owners are aware of potential infections that can develop during this stage of degenerative myelopathy.
-For example, bladder infections and urinary tract infections are often diagnosed.
+Dog owners must be aware of potential infections that can develop during this stage of DM.
+For example, urinary tract infections are often diagnosed.
 It is important to know whether your dog is at risk and do what you can to prevent the infections from developing.

 Finally, we want to note that dogs are notorious for hiding pain.
 It's instinctual for them.
-Therefore, if they are vocalizing their distress and/or anxiety, chances are, they are truly suffering.
-It is crucial for pet parents to be highly sensitive during this time.
-Implementing a pain relief supplement such as the Relief CBD treats can help significantly.
+Therefore, if they are vocalizing their distress or anxiety, chances are that they are truly suffering.
+It is crucial for pet parents to be highly attuned to their dogs during advanced stages of DM.
+Administering a pain relief supplement such as the Relief CBD treats can be very helpful.
 More on that topic soon.

 Even with a substantial amount of research done on the topic, the underlying cause of DM in dogs is still relatively unknown.

-Many experts believe that degenerative myelopathy is an immune-mediated disease, comparable to Multiple Sclerosis (MS) or amyotrophic lateral sclerosis (ALS) in humans.
-In this circumstance, the dog's immune system would see the nervous system as being harmful and therefore attack it.
-The condition is believed to be an inherited neurologic disorder which results from a genetic mutation.
+Many experts believe that DM is an immune-mediated disease, comparable to multiple sclerosis or ALS in humans.
+In this circumstance, the dog's immune system would see the nervous system as being harmful and therefore attack it; in other words, the body starts attacking itself.
+The condition is believed to be an inherited neurologic disorder that results from a genetic mutation.